 The generous financial reward you receive is only one aspect of the support you get.
 Whenever you call the office here in Maidstone it is answered by a voice you recognise, and that isn't just 9-5 Monday to Friday.

-Our team includes two members of staff that grew up as part of a fostering family, an ex-foster carer and a current foster carer, as well as social workers with experience in lots of different settings.
+Our team includes two members of staff that grew up as part of a fostering family, as well as social workers with experience in lots of different settings.
 So when you have a problem or a question, we really do know how it feels, and we can offer lots of different advice.

 The support we offer is something we are proud of.
-The outcomes for children placed with Homefinding & Fostering are judged as outstanding.
 This is because we understand what it feels to look after someone.
 We are always available for support and advice.
 We want the experience of that young person in your care be a positive one and watch them flourish in your care.
 We can only achieve this by equipping you with the skills to become an outstanding foster carer.

 “If there was ever a problem or a query, you only have to pick up the phone and somebody was always quick to answer."

-In addition to this, you will receive a generous allowance in recognition of your high level of commitment to the children in your care.
+In addition to this, you will receive a generous allowance in recognition of your high level of commitment to the children in your care, as well as an extensive financial support package and rewards including paid respite, additional monies at Christmas, birthdays and in the summer holidays.